 I mean come on … How would not want to sleep in a castle in Austria!
 But before you read further, please note – To do this, you might need to first make friends with someone who owns a castle in Austria….

-I won’t go into too much detail as I stayed here through a personal friend (a ‘prince’) who’s family owns the castle estate and I’m sure he would rather have his privacy respected but I just had to share it as it just completely unknown to me… The wee little kiwi from New Zealand where we have absolutely nothing like this!!
+I won’t go into too much detail as I stayed here through a personal friend (a ‘prince’ I met while living abroad) whose family owns the castle estate and I’m sure he would rather have his privacy respected but I just had to share it as it is just completely unknown to me… The wee little kiwi from New Zealand where we have absolutely nothing like this!!

 Want to be inspired more?
 Check out these related articles:

-Anyway we returned that night from the party and I was quite freaked out being in a 50 room + castle with creaky floors, little light, statues and oil portraits from generations ago in long corridors with deer skulls mounted!
-Yes, you have to be brave to sleep in a castle in Austria….
-I was sure I wouldn’t make it through the night but in the morning we really go to explore and while I didn’t even see half the space it was exactly like a museum that no one has access to… They are very private people and I feel so honoured to be allowed to see this side of their life.
-While I think a castle is not for me I will always be so grateful for being taken in and given the ‘royal’ treatment, and of course for an experience I will never forget!
+I was sure I wouldn’t make it through the night but in the morning we really go to explore and while I didn’t even see half the space it was exactly like a museum that no one has access to… They are very private people and I feel so honored to be allowed to see this side of their life.
+While I think a castle is not for me I will always be so grateful for being taken in and given the ‘royal’ treatment, and of course, for an experience, I will never forget!